Final Exam

 kubectl -n argocd patch --type='merge' application kyverno-keptn-workshop -p "{\"spec\":{\"syncPolicy\":null}}"

-Please see /src/agro-cli/rollout.sh
+Please see /src/agro-cli/rollout.sh for an example.

 Kyverno Policies with Preconditions and ArgoCD